Correction to "Well-posedness of semilinear stochastic wave equations with H\"{o}lder continuous coefficients'': The related infinite dimensional forward-backward system

-$\P$-a.s. (cf. \cite{HuPeng}, \cite{fute}, \cite{fute-infor}, \cite{Gua1} and the references therein).
+$\P$-a.s. (cf. \cite{HuPeng}, \cite{Gua1} and the references therein).
 The solution of \eqref{bsde2-markovian-wave-notilde-mild} will be a pair of processes $(Y^{t,x}, Z^{t,x})$ (see Proposition \ref{Teo:ex-regdep-BSDE}).
 Notice that in order to give sense to the BSDE in (\ref{fbsde2-wave-notilde}) as it is done in (\ref{bsde2-markovian-wave-notilde-mild}), we need that $A$ is the generator of a $C_0$-group of bounded linear operators, so that $-A$ is the generator of a $C_0$-semigroup of bounded linear operators.

 We also refer to this BSDE as BSDE in a Markovian framework, since the pair of processes $(Y^{t,x},Z^{t,x})$ depends on the Markov process $\Xi^{t,x}$.
 We endow $(\Omega, \calf, \P)$ with the natural filtration $({\cal F}_t^W)$ of $W$, augmented in the usual way with the family of $\P$-null sets of $\calf$.
 All the concepts of measurability, e.g. predictability, are referred to this filtration.

-We denote by $L^2_\calp(\Omega, C([0,T],H))$ the space of all predictable $H$-valued processes $Y$ with continuous paths and such that
+Notice that the forward equation evolve in $H$ as we have already discussed in Section \ref{sec-prel}, while the backward equation takes values in $K$, indeed the term $GB(\cdot, \cdot)$ take values in $K$, and we can give an explicit representation of the solution in terms of $GB(\cdot)$, see \cite{HuPeng}, Sections 2 and 3.